dnizzolo/ski/README.md

 * `make-lambda-abstraction` - make a lambda calculus abstraction.
 * `lambda-abstraction-p` - check if an object is a lambda calculus abstraction.
-* `lambda-abstraction-variable` - get the variable of a lambda calculus abstraction.
-* `lambda-abstraction-body` - get the body of a lambda calculus abstraction.
+* `body` - get the body of a lambda calculus abstraction.
 * `free-variables` - return the free variables in a lambda calculus term.
 * `bound-variables` - return the bound variables in a lambda calculus